queueit/KnownUser.Fastly/README.md

 ### Add Data Dictionary
 Add a dictionary called `queueit_config` and the followning Keys:
 - *CustomerId* - The id of your Queue-it account
-- *EventId* - The id of the queue users will be send to
+- *EventId* - The id of the queue users will be sent to
 - *Queue_Baseurl* - The base URL of the queue, must end with trailing slash / e.g. https://[CUSTOMER_ID].queue-it.net/
-- *Secrete_key* - The secrete key that is shared between you and Queue-it.
-It can be found in the Go Queue-it account under Account | Settings | Integration
+- *Secret_key* - The secret key that is shared between you and Queue-it
 - *Website_Host* - OPTIONAL.
 If the public facing host name is overwritten in Fastly use this to correct
 ![Image of Dictionary](https://github.com/queueit/KnownUser.Fastly/blob/master/Dictionary.PNG)